KenPowerClassroom/arcadegame2021_22-arcade2021d/Report.md

 10 lives for player, when enemies' bullets hit the player, they will lose 1 life and replace the tank to the start point.
 When enemy hits the base, player got lost.

+# MVP

+The player will be able to move around the map and fire bullets aswell as collide with walls.
+The walls will break if hit with a bullet.
+The health will be displayed to the player.

+# Out of scope

+AI of enemy,
+Fancy graphics,
+Unbreakable walls,
+Player animations.